Invest in Switzerland With These Swiss ETFs

 This exchange-traded fund from iShares was launched in March of 1996 and targets public companies that are either located in Switzerland or conduct the majority of their business in the country by using the MSCI Switzerland Index (NDDUSZ) as its underlying benchmark.

-Some of the top companies in the holdings of the ETF and the correlating index are Nestle, Novartis, Roche Holding, UBS, Zuricj Insurance Group, Syngenta, Abb LTD, Cie Financiere Richemon, Swiss RE, and Credit Suisse Group.
-Currently, there are forty holdings in the fund.
+Some of the top companies in the holdings of the ETF and the correlating index are Nestle, Novartis, Roche Holding, UBS, Zurich Insurance Group, Abb LTD, Cie Financiere Richemon, Swiss RE, and Credit Suisse Group.
+As of March 5, 2021, there were 40 holdings in the fund.

-The two heaviest sectors represented in the fund are Health Care and Consumer Staples.
-However, the Financials, Industrials, Materials, Consumer Discretionary, Energy, and Telecommunications sectors also have some weighting in the ETF.
+The two heaviest sectors represented in the fund are health care and consumer staples.
+However, the financials, industrials, materials, consumer discretionary, information technology, communication, and real estate sectors also have some weighting in the ETF.

-As for the Swiss Franc itself, it is the 6th most traded currency in the world and accounts for about 6.5% of all global foreign exchange transactions.
-Also, the US Dollar-Swiss Franc pair is the 5th most traded currency pair out of all foreign exchange transactions as well.
+As for the Swiss Franc itself, it was the 7th most traded currency in the world and accounted for about 5% of all global foreign exchange transactions in 2019.
+The US Dollar-Swiss Franc pair was the 7th most traded currency pair out of all foreign exchange transactions as well.

-SGOL - ETFS Physical Swiss Gold Shares ETF
+SGOL - Aberdeen Standard Physical Gold Shares ETF

 This gold fund tracks the price of the gold bullion and each share of the exchange-traded fund represents one-tenth of the bullion's ounce price.
-The actual gold for the ETF is held in trust in Switzerland.
+The actual gold for the ETF is held in trust in Zurich and London.

 The fund was launched in September of 2009 and the price of the fund correlates with the spot price of gold less the Trusts expenses.

-The fund was launched in February of 2012, and there are about forty companies in the holdings in all.
+The fund was launched in February of 2012, and there are about 40 companies in the holdings in all.
 Each company must either be located in Switzerland or conduct the majority of their business in the country.
-Also, they must be publically traded on the local stock exchange.
+Also, they must be publicly traded on the local stock exchange.

 As with any investment (not just ETFs), it is very important to conduct thorough research before making any trades.
 So if you are considering any of the above funds for your portfolio, make sure you understand how they work, what is in the fund, how they react to different market conditions and the risks involved.
 If you have any questions about the ETFs consult your broker or speak to a financial professional.
 Then, once you’ve completed your due diligence, you can add (or short) and or all of these Swiss ETFs to your investment strategy.